Habeeb00/billboard/README.md

 The Million Dollar Homepage by Alex Tew in 2005 is a good reminder of that unpredictable beauty.

 Lately, I was tired of seeing billboards everywhere in Kochi, and even more tired after hearing how expensive they are.
-That made me wonder — **why is visibility forced, and why does it cost so much?**
+That made me wonder  **why is visibility forced, and why does it cost so much?**

-What if visibility wasn’t forced?
-What if it was chosen?
+What if the viewer choose what they want to see, so it benefits both the ad owner and the viewer.

 That thought became a **Digital Billboard** — where anyone can own a space for a week, with zero wastage, at a lower cost.